-Donor Headquarters Oversight (HQ) Professional staff, working for a MOPAN donor government, who share responsibility for overseeing/observing a multilateral organisation at the institutional level.
+Location of Respondent Description of (desired) Respondent Donor Headquarters Oversight (HQ) Professional staff, working for a MOPAN donor government, who share responsibility for overseeing/observing a multilateral organisation at the institutional level.
 These respondents may be based at the permanent mission of the multilateral organisation or in the donor capital.
+Institutional leads should by default be included in this list.
 Donor Country Office Oversight (CO) Individuals who work for a MOPAN donor government and are in a position that shares responsibility for overseeing/observing a multilateral organisation at the country level.
+Governing bodies (GB) Individuals representing the broader membership / shareholding in the governing bodies of the organisation assessed, including both MOPAN and non-MOPAN governments.